MatthiasLHK/CS2101UG/docs/UserGuide.md

   Example(s):

-  `findcontact n/amy` finds all contacts with the word `amy` in their name
+  `findcontact n/amy` finds all contacts with the word `amy` in their name.

   Expected Outcome: